Opentrons/Protocols/protocols/08fd01/README.md

 ---

 ### Protocol Steps
-1. 12ul of water is added to all wells in pool plate (same tip)
+1. 12ul of water is added to all wells in pool plate (same tip).
-2. 3ul of sample is pooled onto pool plate one plate at a time beginning in slot 1 (fresh tip)
+2. 3ul of sample is pooled onto pool plate one plate at a time beginning in slot 1 (fresh tip).

 ### Process
 1. Input your protocol parameters above.